-A Future-Fit Business protects freshwater reserves by eliminating all water use in areas that suffer from water stress, and by ensuring its liquid discharges do not degrade the water quality of receiving watersheds.
+A Future-Fit Business protects freshwater resources by minimizing water consumption in its commercial and industrial activities, and by ensuring its discharges do not degrade the water quality of receiving watersheds.

 What this goal means

-Fresh water is critical to people’s health, for drinking, cooking and sanitation.
-Further, by over-harvesting water, discharging polluted wastewater, or taking too much water from one source and returning it to another, a company may undermine the balance, quality, and availability of water that flora, fauna and communities rely upon, resulting in the degradation of ecosystems.
+Fresh water is crucial to people’s health, for drinking, cooking and sanitation.
+Through excessive withdrawals of water, discharge of polluted wastewater, or by adversely affecting the characteristics of any withdrawn water before returning it to nature, a company may undermine the quantity, quality, and availability of water that flora, fauna and communities rely upon.

-Companies must ensure that their water use in no way undermines the availability and quality of water for people and ecosystems that depend on the watersheds concerned.
+Companies must ensure that their use of water doesn’t undermine the quantity and quality of water available for people and ecosystems that depend on the watersheds concerned.

 To be Future-Fit a company must:

-- Ensure that any liquids discharged do not degrade the quality of the receiving water bodies, the health of receiving soils, or in any other way cause harm to ecosystems or people.
+- Ensure that any discharges do not degrade the quality of the receiving water bodies, the health of receiving soils, or in any other way cause harm to ecosystems or people.

 Why this goal is needed...